October 30, 2025

 • How could we know what this is?

-• We can never know what housing prices in BC would have been today absent the zoning legislation.
+• We can never know what their phone usage would have been, had they not witnessed the protest

 What is the problem here?